devcontainers/devcontainers.github.io/_implementors/json_reference.md

 "runArgs": ["--device-cgroup-rule='my rule here'"]
 ```

-We can compare the string and the array versions of `postAttachCommand` as well.
+We can compare the string, array, and object versions of `postAttachCommand` as well.
 You can use the following string format, which will remove the single quotes as part of the shell's parsing:

 ```json
 "postAttachCommand": "echo foo='bar'"